Skip to main content

 "Leave me alone."
 He tried to check his voice in vain.
 Jaivanta looked up.

-"I am sorry son."
+"I am sorry, son."

-"I said leave me alone.
+"I said, leave me alone.
 Let me handle it now.
 And please stop interfering anymore."
 Jaivanta left the room silently.
 He sat down on the edge of the bed, his hands on his head.
+A few rooms away, Heer was trying to study Ajabdeh.
+She was packing the rest of her things.

 "Jija?"
 She spoke at last.
 "What have you decided?"